On the Krein-Rutman theorem and beyond: The geometry of the boundary point spectrum

-We present now a variant of the previous result which provides a convergence for various topologies, and relies on the (very general) assumption that the boundary spectrum is trivial rather than on the reverse positivity condition.
+We present now a variant of the previous result which provides a convergence for various topologies, and relies on the (very general) assumption that the {\Blue principal point spectrum} is trivial rather than on the reverse positivity condition.

 \begin{theo} Consider a positive semigroup $S$ on a Banach lattice $X$ such that its generator $\LL$ enjoys the conclusions \ref{C3} on the existence, uniqueness and strict positivity of the first eigentriplet problem $(\lambda_1,f_1,\phi_1)$ and triviality of the boundary point spectrum.
-Setting $\widetilde S_t := e^{-\lambda_1 t} S_t$, we assume that we are in one of the following situations: \begin{enumerate}[itemindent=*,leftmargin=*] \item $S$ is strongly continuous and the trajectories $(\widetilde S_t f)_{t \ge 0}$ are relatively compact for all $f\in X$, and we denote by $\TTT$ the strong topology of $X$; \item $X=Y'$, $Y$ separable, and the trajectories $(\widetilde S_t f)_{t \ge 0}$ are bounded for all $f\in X$, and we denote by $\TTT$ the weak $*\, \sigma(Y',Y)$ topology; \item $X \subset \Lloc^1(E,\EEE,\mu)$, and we denote by $\TTT$ the weak topology of $L^1_{\phi_1}$; \item $X \subset \Lloc^1$, $S$ is strongly continuous, and for some $k \ge 1$ the space $\XX^k$ defined in \eqref{eq1:rem:MeanErgodicityVariante1} satisfies $\XX^k \subset \Lloc^1$ with strongly compact embedding, and we denote by $\TTT$ the strong topology of $L^1_{\phi_1}$. \end{enumerate} Then the ergodicity property \ref{E2} holds in the sense of the topology $\TTT$. \end{theo}
+Setting $\widetilde S_t := e^{-\lambda_1 t} S_t$, we assume that we are in one of the following situations: \begin{enumerate}[itemindent=*,leftmargin=*] \item $S$ is strongly continuous and the trajectories $(\widetilde S_t f)_{t \ge 0}$ are relatively compact for all $f\in X$, and we denote by $\TTT$ the strong topology of $X$; \item $X=Y'$, $Y$ separable, and the trajectories $(\widetilde S_t f)_{t \ge 0}$ are bounded for all $f\in X$, and we denote by $\TTT$ the weak $*\, \sigma(Y',Y)$ topology; \item $X \subset \Lloc^1(E,\EE,\mu)$, and we denote by $\TTT$ the weak topology of $L^1_{\phi_1}$; \item $X \subset \Lloc^1$, $S$ is strongly continuous, and for some $k \ge 1$ the space $\XX^k$ defined in \eqref{eq1:rem:MeanErgodicityVariante1} satisfies $\XX^k \subset \Lloc^1$ with strongly compact embedding, and we denote by $\TTT$ the strong topology of $L^1_{\phi_1}$. \end{enumerate} Then the ergodicity property \ref{E2} holds in the sense of the topology $\TTT$. \end{theo}